Thymus vulgaris

 Mediterranean

-Zone 4-6 beds need full sun, at least 6 hours daily, for thyme to stay tight and flavorful.
-In too much shade it stretches like a hosta reaching for light, losing that dense, tidy mound that makes it so useful along edges.
+Thyme needs full sun, at least 6 hours daily, to stay tight, aromatic, and easy to clip.
+Too much shade makes stems stretch like a hosta reaching for light, which ruins the dense mound people want along edges.

-Zone 7-8 summers usually mean deep but infrequent watering works best.
-Soak the soil until moisture reaches 6 inches down, then wait until the top 1-2 inches feel dry before watering again, following the same logic as our deep watering advice for tougher plants.
+Deep but infrequent watering works best.
+Soak the soil until moisture reaches about 6 inches down, then wait until the top 1-2 inches feel dry before watering again, following the same logic as deep watering advice for tougher plants.

-Zone 9-10 heat puts thyme under stress if combined with soggy soil.
-In containers, drainage holes and a gritty mix matter more than a strict schedule.
-Check soil with your finger instead of the calendar, just as you would for drought-tolerant options in dry garden plant lists.
+Containers need drainage holes and a gritty mix more than a strict schedule.
+Check the soil with your finger instead of the calendar, just as you would for drought-tolerant options in dry garden plant lists.

 Water deeply to 6 inches when planting, then reduce frequency as foliage fills in.
 In established beds, rainfall often covers the need, and you usually only water during extended hot, dry spells.

-Zone 4-6 heavy clay soils challenge thyme more than cold does.
-Roots in dense, wet clay act like those of lavender, rotting from lack of air.
-Raised beds or mounded rows with added grit help you get around native soil problems.
+Heavy clay challenges thyme more than cold does.
+Roots in dense, wet clay behave like lavender roots and rot from lack of air, so raised beds or mounded rows with added grit are worth the effort.

-Zone 7-8 gardeners often have better natural drainage, but overly rich soil still causes floppy growth.
-A mix around 60% regular garden soil, 20% coarse sand, 20% small gravel or perlite keeps plants compact instead of soft and overly leafy like parsley.
+Overly rich soil causes floppy growth and weak flavor.
+A mix around 60% regular garden soil, 20% coarse sand, 20% small gravel or perlite keeps plants compact instead of soft and leafy like overfed parsley.

-Zone 9-10 sandy sites suit thyme well, as long as some organic matter is present so water does not vanish instantly.
-Treat it the opposite of thirsty crops in a tomato bed, which want richer loam.
-With thyme, lean soil improves flavor and disease resistance.
+Sandy sites suit thyme as long as there is enough organic matter to keep water from vanishing instantly.
+Treat it opposite of thirsty crops in a tomato bed; with thyme, lean soil improves flavor and disease resistance.

-Zone 4-10 container growers should pick a potting mix labeled for cactus or Mediterranean herbs, or lighten all-purpose soil with 30-40% perlite or coarse grit.
-That same fast drainage is what helps many plants in lower-maintenance plantings survive without babysitting.
+Containers should use a potting mix labeled for cactus or Mediterranean herbs, or all-purpose soil lightened with 30-40% perlite or coarse grit.
+That fast drainage is what helps many lower-maintenance plantings survive without babysitting.

 Relying only on seed is the slow way to expand your thyme patch.
 Stem cuttings and simple division copy your best-tasting plants and give you harvestable size much faster.